 Back to West Coast USA Tours

-Sample premium local wines
+Sample local culinary delights

 Kayak, paddle and relax along the scenic Columbia River Gorge

 You made it, welcome to the City of Roses!
 Check in to your hotel, then go.
 Farm-to-table dining, craft breweries, art, museums, shopping—more to explore than you have time, but it’s fun trying.
 (D)

 Dock in charming, Victorian downtown Astoria, then you’re off to Ft.
 Clatsop, the winter fort of the 1804 -1806 Lewis and Clark Expedition.
 Check out the exhibits and follow trails to the replica fort.
 Hard chargers can take a 7-mile, one-way hike on the Fort to Sea Trail through forest, fields, and dunes.
 Whichever you opt for, everyone experiences Ft.
 Clatsop and beach walks.
 Back downtown, explore on your own, walk the waterfront trail, and/or visit the Astoria Column.

 Afterwards, set sail up river and see what delectable treats your chef and crew have in store for the evening - a nibble from a local harvest, a special pairing perhaps?
 (B)(L)(D)

 Gateway to the gorge.
 Slip through the Bonneville Dam locks, then head behind the scenes at the visitor center.
 Take a walk on the wild side at Multnomah Falls—the tallest in the state.
 Snap a few photos before your next big adventure: a guided hike in the heart of the Columbia Gorge.
 Choose the low elevation option, or trek upward to a waterfall amidst towering trees.

 Back on board, your onboard sommelier has a “Best of Hood River Valley” wine tasting dialed in.
 All you have to do is take a seat in the lounge - you’re in good hands.
 (B)(L)(D)